 And the thing is that when I came over here, our life changed completely.
 Now our life wasn’t just [Matamoros] because we all already started coming more often, spending more time.
 We started- I don’t know, life now became completely Matamoros-Brownsville.
 It became like one city for us.
-(8 July 2014)
+(July 8, 2014)

 Alex and Lucy framed these life changes as relatively unproblematic.
-However, some participants (living on both sides) worried that far-reaching cultural changes would result from the disruptions to family life occasioned by changes in cross-border mobility.
+However, some participants (living on both sides) worried that far-reaching cultural changes would result from the disruptions to family life that changes in cross-border mobility produced.

 Qualitative data from the survey bear out the pattern from the interviews.
 When asked about the main disadvantages of crossing the border for educational reasons, students responded in by-now familiar terms: “levantarte más temprano” (“having to get up earlier”), “too much hassle to get in,” “largas filas en el puente” (“long lines on the bridge”), “perder tiempo y dinero en fila del puente” (“wasting time and money in line at the bridge”), “the amount of time it takes to get to school,” and so on.
 However, participants’ responses to a question about the main advantages of being a transfronterizo student reflected the tight connection between the trials of border-crossing and the academic benefits of doing so.
 Sometimes, participants referred to this connection in a merely practical sense – e.g., “a veces puedes llegar muy temprano y adelantar tu tarea” (“sometimes you can arrive very early and get a head start on your work”).
-Other responses, however, suggested that longer-lasting changes to students’ identities were taking place as a result of their persistently transnational lives: “El cruzar la frontera es una responsabilidad extra que te hace valorar más cada clase de UTB” (“crossing the border is an extra responsibility that makes you value each class at UTB more”); “Puedes llegar a ser una persona más responsable, disciplinada y trabajadora” (“you can become a more responsible, disciplined, and hard-working person”).
+Other responses, however, suggested that longer-lasting changes to students’ identities were taking place as a result of their persistently transnational lives: “El cruzar la frontera es una responsabilidad extra que te hace valorar más cada clase de UTB” (“Crossing the border is an extra responsibility that makes you value each class at UTB more”); “Puedes llegar a ser una persona más responsable, disciplinada y trabajadora” (“You can become a more responsible, disciplined, and hard-working person”).

 That is, it was not the case that experiences of mobility merely reorganized participants’ academic practices.
 Rather, changes in mobility actually affected participants’ subjectivities as these changes transformed students’ relationships to other people and places in the borderlands (cf. Conradson & McKay, 2007).
 Crossing a border is an opportunity for people to reassess their relationships with other people and places (Rumford, 2014).
-This was emphatically the case for transfronterizo students in Brownsville-Matamoros: students’ embodied experiences of cross-border mobility, which often involved fatigue, fear, boredom, and annoyance, allowed them to reassess the kinds of people they were.
+This was emphatically the case for transfronterizo students in Brownsville-Matamoros: students’ often fraught, embodied experiences of cross-border mobility allowed them to reassess the kinds of people they were.
 At the same time, these experiences gave them opportunities to reassess how they were positioned relative to other UTB students and other border-dwellers.

 In particular, the widely voiced belief that having to cross the border made one appreciate education more (and made one more responsible, hardworking, and so on) sometimes gave way to a discourse about the supposed deficits of U.S.-based students at UTB.
-Some participants joked about this: Aracely, for example, said that she could not understand how students living on campus or nearby could arrive late for class when she had gotten up hours earlier in Matamoros to arrive on time.
+Some participants joked about this.
+Aracely, for example, said that she could not understand how students living on campus or nearby could arrive late for class when she had gotten up hours earlier in Matamoros to arrive on time.
 Other participants spoke more seriously about what they saw as a lack of dedication and a sense of ingratitude among U.S.-based peers: